viniciusts/viniciusts/README.md

 # Hi There 🤙

 - 😄 I'm Vinícius Torres, I'm a computer scientist.
-- 🔭 I’m currently working on dti digital.
+- 🔭 I’m currently working on dexpay.
-- ⚽ I like soccer a lot.
-My favorite team is Atlético Mineiro and whenever I can, I play soccer too.

 # Where to find me